peteguan/peteguan.github.io/_posts/2018-02-13-how_to_set_ipsec_with_strongswan.md

 excerpt: "This tiny project was one of my network security assignments when I was in Bham.
 It might be replaced by SSL recent years but still a well designed technology"
 image: "/images/ipsec/strongswan-vpn.png"
 ---
+<b>Internet Protocol security</b> (IPSec) is a framework of open standards for helping to ensure private, secure communications over Internet Protocol (IP) networks through the use of cryptographic security services.
+IPSec supports network-level data integrity, data confidentiality, data origin authentication, and replay protection.
+Because IPSec is integrated at the Internet layer (layer 3), it provides security for almost all protocols in the TCP/IP suite, and because IPSec is applied transparently to applications, there is no need to configure separate security for each application that uses TCP/IP.

+IPSec helps provide defense-in-depth against:

+<b>Network-based attacks from untrusted computers, attacks that can result in the denial-of-service of applications, services, or the network</b>

+<b>Data corruption</b>

+<b>Data theft</b>

+<b>User-credential theft</b>

+<b>Administrative control of servers, other computers, and the network.</b>

+You can use IPSec to defend against network-based attacks through a combination of host-based IPSec packet filtering and the enforcement of trusted communications.
 ## 1	PREPARATION

 ###	1.1	UBUNTU VIRTUAL MACHINES